Azure/azure-webpubsub/docs/getting-started/publish-messages/csharp-publish-message.md

 toc: true
 ---

-# [CSharp] Quick start: publish and subscribe messages in Azure Web PubSub
+# Quick start: publish and subscribe messages in Azure Web PubSub

 In this tutorial you'll learn how to publish messages and subscribe them using Azure Web PubSub.